flint-bot/flint/README.md

 * Note that Flint v4 is still using the node-sparky library version 3.1.19.
   However the repo for node-sparky is now on version 4 which has some major differences.
-This misalignment between Flint and Sparky version will be fixed in the severalweeks with the release of Flint v5.
-In the short term if you are accessing the spark object directly from Flint via `flint.spark` be sure to use the documentation for [node-sparky 3.1.19](https://github.com/flint-bot/sparky/tree/bcfe307a6b90f8ad3d26837c2bc06e48eb6328f4#Spark+membershipsByRoom).
+This misalignment between Flint and Sparky version will be fixed in the next several weeks with the release of Flint v5.
+In the short term if you are accessing the spark object directly from Flint via `flint.spark` be sure to use the documentation for [node-sparky 3.1.19](https://github.com/flint-bot/sparky/tree/bcfe307a6b90f8ad3d26837c2bc06e48eb6328f4).

 **4.4.x Update**